 How would you like to step outside of yourself and give something to someone else that is really worthwhile -- the power to make him or her feel special?
 The focus here is not on dating, romances or marriages-- even though these five tips can be used in those relationships as well.
 The purpose of my advice is to give you five tips you can use to make someone feel special, whether that someone is a family member, relative, friend, or even a complete stranger.

 Before I share my five tips to make someone feel special, let's talk about what it means to feel special.
 When was the last time that you felt really special?
 Was it a surprise birthday party, or a party given especially for you?
 Was it unexpected recognition?
 Or was it simply someone acknowledging what you said either in agreement, or even disagreement?
-Or maybe you felt special simply because you felt that you were being heard.
+Or maybe you felt special simply because you knew you were being heard.
 There are numerous actions, deeds, talks, etc. that can be done to make someone feel special.
 Here are five tips out of the many.

-1. Repeat someone's name to them.
+Repeat someone's name to them.
 There is no other word that sounds like music to one's ear than the sound of one's own name, spoken by someone else.
 A word of caution here: Be sure you pronounce the person's name correctly, and do not over repeat saying his or her name when in conversation.
-Doing so, will make your attempt at familiarity appear forced and not genuine.
+Doing so will make your attempt at familiarity appear forced and not genuine.
 Sprinkle his or her name throughout the conversation, remembering not to overdo it.
 Moderation is key.